What is Migraine?

 When your doctor is taking your medical history, they will ask different questions about the features of the headache, the severity, the location, and so on.
 The doctor may also ask you to keep a migraine diary to observe when the attacks occur.
 This can also be extremely useful in identifying the trigger that Causes your migraine attacks.
 It will also help detect the pattern of your headache.
 Women often experience a change in the migraine Symptoms when they go through hormonal changes.

 Some people also experience other types of headaches as well, like the tension-type headache.
 Identifying the type of headache is essential so that it can be Treated appropriately.
 In case you experience more than one type of headache, it is important to see a doctor as soon as possible.
 In fact, bringing your other types of headaches under control will also help reduce the frequency of your migraine attacks.

 Migraine Treatment focuses on stopping the Symptoms rather than Preventing future migraine attacks.
 There is no specific migraine cure.
 Doctors often prescribe medication to help combat migraines.
 Pain-relieving medications or migraine tablets are also known as abortive or acute Treatment.
 These medications help stop the Symptoms brought forth by a migraine attack.
 The Preventive medications or migraine medications are prescribed by doctors to help reduce the severity and the frequency of the migraines.
 However, they will need to be taken regularly.
 The best medicine for migraines is learning to avoid your triggers rather than relying on medications.

-If you are not able to see a doctor, you can always use the video consultation service offered by Cure.fit.
-You can meet the best migraine doctor in the country and get started on a Treatment schedule.
+If you are not able to see a doctor, you can always use the consulting doctor online service offered by Cure.fit.
+You can meet the best Neurologist doctor in the country and get started on a Treatment schedule.
 The doctor may choose a course of Treatment based on the frequency and severity of your migraine headaches, whether you have vomiting and nausea as well as how disabling your headaches can be.

 How Can Migraines Be Prevented?